TAKTIX82/ELK-Project/README.md

 --Metricbeat---

 - Copy the deb Metricbeat config file from Kibana with curl -L -O https://gist.githubusercontent.com/slape/58541585cc1886d2e26cd8be557ce04c/raw/0ce2c7e744c54513616966affb5e9d96f5e12f73/metricbeat > /etc/ansible/files/metricbeat-config.yml
-- Update the filebeat-config.yml file to include the following
+- Update the metricbeat-config.yml file to include the following

 ![update-metricbeat-config.png](https://github.com/TAKTIX82/ELK-Project/blob/main/Images/update-metricbeat-config.png)

-- Run the playbook (ansible-playbook metricbeat-playbook.yml), and navigate to http://13.76.84.215:5601/app/kibana > to check that the installation worked as expected.
+- Run the playbook (ansible-playbook metricbeat-playbook.yml), and navigate to http://13.76.84.215:5601/app/kibana > Metrics:Add metric data > Docker metrics > 5:Module statusto check that the installation worked as expected.
 - Which file is the playbook? ![metricbeat-playbook.yml](https://github.com/TAKTIX82/ELK-Project/blob/main/Ansible/metricbeat-playbook.yml)
 - Where do you copy it?
 Copy it from your jopbox /etc/ansible/files/metricbeat-config.yml to the Web-1 & Web-2 file /etc/metricbeat/metricbeat.yml
 - Which file do you update to make Ansible run the playbook on a specific machine?
 Update /etc/ansible/hosts
 - How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 Update the array in /etc/ansible/hosts file to have Web-1 & Web-2 VMs under a title/heading of [webservers] and have the ELK stack under a title/heading of [ELK-server]
 - Which URL do you navigate to in order to check that the ELK server is running? http://13.76.84.215:5601/app/kibana

+### Bonus: